Before the lesson

 The Pupil video: Puberty, looks at the external parts of girls’ and boys’ bodies and changes that happen during puberty.

 The children will work in pairs.
-Give each pair a copy of the Activity: Male and female external body parts and ask the children to label the different body parts.
+Give each pair a copy of the Activity: Male and female external body parts and ask the children to label the Something that is not the same as something else body parts.
 For some children, this will be revision.

 Use the Resource: Male and female external body parts: answers to go through the answers as a class.